zhaohuiwang/agent-development-kit-crash-course/3-litellm-agent/README.md

 3. Access the web UI by opening the URL shown in your terminal (typically http://localhost:8000)

-4. Select the "openai_dad_joke_agent" from the dropdown menu in the top-left corner of the UI
+4. Select the "openrouter_dad_joke_agent" from the dropdown menu in the top-left corner of the UI

 5. Start chatting with your agent in the textbox at the bottom of the screen